ponylang/ponylang-website/content/faq/index.md

 Generally, you can't.

 A `ref` may have any number of untracked mutable aliases, so it can't be declared immutable.
 If you start with `iso` or `trn` instead, you can guarantee that by consuming it you are destroying the only mutable reference, hence allowing it to become immutable.
-See [the capabilities section of the tutorial] for more information
+See [the capabilities section of the tutorial](https://tutorial.ponylang.io/reference-capabilities/reference-capabilities.html) for more information.

 Similarly, a `ref` may sometimes be "lifted" to a `val` capability if it was created in the isolated region formed by a `recover` block, from which the compiler guarantees that no mutable references can leak.
 See [the recover section of the tutorial](https://tutorial.ponylang.io/capabilities/recovering-capabilities.html) for more information.